Want to get more nutrition into your diet by adding one simple thing to your eating habits?

-Did you know for instance, that organ meats are super high in CoQ10?
 That’s that really expensive supplement you’ve been paying over the odds for to improve your heart function and mitochondrial efficiency.
 More organ meat means more CoQ10, means more energy efficiency, means more testosterone.

 What’s more, organ meats are also super high in creatine – which also boosts energy and encourages more testosterone production.

-What else have we got?
 Well, organ meats are very high in good cholesterol, which in turn is what testosterone is actually made out of.
 They’re one of the few dietary sources of vitamin D which regulates testosterone and the other hormones of the body.

 It’s high in choline which is great for brain health as well as in zinc which is actually often used as a testosterone boosting supplement.
 They also contain purines and nitrogen, which are precursors to DNA and RNA.
 They’re super high in omega 3 fatty acids and they’re a great, quality source of protein.

 When you think about it, this all makes a lot of sense.
 The organs are the most important part of the body from a survival point of view and are also some of the most complex, so it should follow that they would contain the most goodness.